linode/manager/docs/development-guide/01-repository-structure.md

 - **featureFlags.ts**
   - TypeScript types and interfaces corresponding to the feature flags we expect from LaunchDarkly (our third-party feature flagging service)
 - **index.tsx**
-  - the entry point for the React app.
-Uses `ReactDOM.render()` to render the app to ./public/index.html.
+  - the entry point for the React app; uses `ReactDOM.render()` to render the app to `./public/index.html`
 - **MainContent.tsx**
   - routes for major sections of the app
 - **request.tsx**
-  - base-level request methods, responsible for injecting a user’s access token to all API requests and intercepting errors
+  - base-level request methods, responsible for injecting a user's access token to all API requests and intercepting errors
 - **session.ts**
   - methods for handling session management
 - **themeFactory.ts and themes.ts**